steven3363/OpenLP-v3-Custom-Stage-Views/README.md

 # OpenLP V3 Custom-Stage-Views
 A collection of Custom Stage views for OpenLP v3

-Twsted with V3.1 rc4 should work with all versions of OpenLP v3
+Tested with V3.1 rc4 should work with all versions of OpenLP v3

 # Installation instructions